-Playing around with the various special effects filters in my camera today.
-I’ve never actually used any of them, but for some reason today I felt like trying them out.
-This pretty lady is a 16 inch Toni by Ideal, virtually identical to the doll I got for my sixth birthday.
+This pretty little girl is a 16-inch Toni by Ideal.
+She is virtually identical to the doll I got for my sixth birthday.
 Her dress was made just for her.

 I thought it would be fun to take “toy lens” style pictures of toys, in my case, dolls.
 I used to be a serious doll collector.
 Although I’m no longer a doll collector, I still have quite a large doll collection.

 The three big dolls (above) were taken using a poster format.
 The two big beautiful girls are Madame Alexander‘s Binnie Walker (left), Winnie Walker (middle), and on the right, one of the rarer large Ideal Bride dolls.
-She was the last Ideal doll before they went entirely to high-heel wearing fashion dolls.
+She was the last Ideal doll before they started making high-heeled fashion dolls.
 All the dresses were made for these dolls by a seamstress.
 The bride’s dress is amazing.

 Meet Cissy from Madame Alexander, one of the most popular fashion dolls ever made.
 This is an original from the early 1960s.
 There have been versions of Cissy continuously through the years, including now, though their dimensions vary quite a bit.
 What they have in common are joints in all the right places, height and high-heeled feet.

 The lady in pink (above) is wearing an original outfit by a doll clothing designer based on an outfit she remembered her mother wearing in the 1950s.
 The cloth was from a dress I found at the Salvation army.
 I loved the fabric, so she made two of these outfits, one as a gift to me and one for herself to sell.
 You would not believe how expensive doll clothing is.
 It costs more than my clothing.
 A lot more.